-Bernie Mundi is a female White-Nosed Coatimundi (Nasua narica), born in May 2014.
+Bernie Mundi is a female White-Nosed Coatimundi (Nasua narica), also known as coati (kuh-wah-tee), born in May 2014.
 She was given to us to be a companion for our other coati, Nina.

 There are four known species of coatimundi: South American (Nasua nasua), Brown or White-Nosed (Nasua narica), Eastern Mountain (Nasuella meridensis), and Western Mountain (Nasuella olivacea).
 A coatimundi is often confused with a raccoon because of the rings on its tail or an anteater because of its long slender nose.
 While Nina and Bernie Mundi are not raccoons, they are from the same family, Procyonidae.
 Coatimundis have the same foot structure as raccoons, with bare soles, and powerful long front claws.
 They also walk on the soles of their feet like humans.
 Their coloration varies considerably, from cinnamon-buff to black, and may change as they age.
 As a normal coloration, white-nosed coatimundis are a grayish-brown color with a long snout that is white near the tip and white around the eyes.
 They have small ears, dark feet and a long, thin tail with six to seven dark bands.